Overseas Student Health Cover

 |Health Insurer||Insurers website|

-As holding OSHC is a visa requirement, take care to maintain your cover at all times and do not fall behind in payments.
-If you do fall behind you will be able to continue your cover but you may not be able to claim for services you received while you were in arrears.
+As holding OSHC is a visa requirement, take care to maintain your cover at all times.
+If you do fall behind in payments or renewing your cover, you will be able to continue your cover but you may not be able to claim for services you received while you were in arrears.

 If your visa status or Medicare eligibility changes at any time, inform your insurer as soon as possible to find out whether your level of cover is still suitable.
 When your student visa expires, then you are no longer eligible to hold OSHC.
 You can then swap over to a residents' cover or to an Overseas Visitors Health Cover plan.